mozilla/ascendproject/participants/portland/amanda/_drafts/2014-09-19_Report_a_Bug_Tutorial.md

 ---
 layout: post
-title:  "Week 2 in Review - How to Report a Bug"
+title:  "Tutorial: How to Report a Bug"
 date:   2014-Sept-19
 categories: amanda
 ---